-At present there is already a "common nucleus" of trade liberation, consisting of Community lists of goods, the importation of which has been liberated by all the Member States.
+At present there is already a "common nucleus" of trade liberation, consisting of Community lists of goods, the importation of which has been liberated by all the member countries.

-A total of 702 customs headings, and 122 sub-headings has been liberated with respect to Bulgaria, Hungary, Poland, Romania, Czechoslovakia, and the U.S.S.R.
+A total of 702 customs headings, and 122 sub-headings has been liberated with respect to Bulgaria, Hungary, Poland, Rumania, Czechoslovakia and U.S.S.R.